This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 White marble surface with all ingredients needed to prepare strawberry rhubarb crumble including raw rhubarb, strawberries, orange, sugar, oats, cinnamon, and more.

-1. Prepare the filling.
-Remove the leaves from each rhubarb stalk and slice the stalks into 1/2-inch thick pieces.
+Step 1: Prepare the filling – Remove the leaves from each rhubarb stalk and slice the stalks into 1/2-inch thick pieces.
 Remove the top from each strawberry and slice it into half (for small strawberries) or quarters (for large strawberries).
 Add the rhubarb and strawberries to a large bowl along with the sugar, cornstarch, and orange juice.
 Mix everything together until the sugar and cornstarch are combined.
-Once mixed, pour the filling into a greased 9×9 baking dish and set aside.
+Once mixed, pour the filling into a greased 9 x 9-inch baking dish and set aside.

-1. Prepare the crumble.
-In the same bowl in which the fruit was mixed, add the flour, brown sugar, oats, cinnamon, and salt.
+Step 2: Prepare the crumble – In the same bowl in which the fruit was mixed, add the flour, brown sugar, oats, cinnamon, and salt.
 Mix everything together lightly to ensure it’s combined.
-Then add the cold cubed butter and toss them in the mixture until they’re coated.
+Then add the cold cubed butter and toss it in the mixture until it’s coated.
 Press each cube of butter between thumb and forefinger, smashing it into a flat piece.
 Continue this process until all of the butter is smashed, and the mixture holds together when formed in a fist but breaks apart easily.

-1. Bake the dessert.
-Pour the prepared crumble topping on top of the fruit mixture into the baking dish.
-Smooth it out into an even layer and place it in the preheated 350°F oven, and bake for 50 to 60 minutes.
+Step 3: Bake the dessert – Pour the prepared crumble topping on top of the fruit mixture into the baking dish.
+Smooth it out into an even layer and place it in the preheated 350°F oven, and bake for 50-60 minutes.
 When the crumble is bubbling throughout, it is done and can be removed.
-Let cool slightly (1 to 2 hours) before serving to ensure the juices are firm.
+Let cool slightly (1-2 hours) before serving to ensure the juices are firm.

 • When slicing the fruit, make sure to cut any large strawberries into quarters rather than halves.
 This will ensure that the crumble bakes evenly and results in the desired texture.

 • When pouring the fruit mixture into the baking dish, make sure to scrape out the bowl.
 While this ensures that there is no waste, it also makes sure that any of the residual juices are in the crumble.
-These juices are important as they contain some of the sugar and cornstarch, which is needed to thicken the entire dish.
+These juices are important as they contain some sugar and cornstarch, which are needed to thicken the entire dish.

 • Make sure that the recipe cools for 1 to 2 hours after it is removed from the oven before it is served.
 If the crumble is served immediately, the juices will not have time to firm up, and the whole mixture will be runny rather than a cohesive piece of crumble.